ec-jrc/cbm/docs/api_build.md

 ## Create RESTful API users

-To create users that can access the RESTful API for CbM.
-Enter the running 'api' container:
+To create users that can access the RESTful API for CbM, execute in the terminal: (Change the 'name','user' with a username and spasword)

-    docker exec -it api bash

-and then execute: (Change the 'name','user' with a username and spasword)

     python3 -c "from src.apicbm import users; users.add('user','pass')"

-## Database configuration
+## Database connection

 If the ipycbm is used and configured this step may not be needed.
-RESTful API for CbM uses the same structured _config.json file as ipycbm that store the database connection information as well.
+RESTful API for CbM uses the same structured main.json file that store the database connection information.
-Navigate to the db section and set the database connection information. if the file does not exist create the file _config.json in the cbm folder and add:
+Navigate to the db section and set the database connection information. if the file does not exist create the file **main.json** in the **config/** folder and add:

     {
         "db": {